nhu92/Mixed-DNA-Project/05-SeventyWGSData.md

 # Output all sequences from the same exon into a file: genename_exon_name.fasta
 # All input and output are handled by argparse.
 ```

+It is really hard to generate the code for this work.
+The python script named split_exon_extract.py is now working fine.
+The only concern here is the exon overlapping algorithm will prefer longer exons and will rely on the first exon it hits.
+However, it won't be a big deal so far.
+I will continue using `mafft --addfragment` to quickly align exons to 70 species with aligned genes.